Mark H. Hayden Mark-et al. Logo

 This is charged only once a month even if return trips occur.

-For business systems the fee is $40/hour, for home systems it is $20/hour plus any parts needed.
+For home systems it is $40/hour plus any parts needed.

-I know every call is important and nobody wants to be without the computer any longer than they must.
+I know every call is important and nobody wants to be without their computer any longer than they must.

 I prioritize calls by importance and location, where businesses usually come first and dead machines take priority over updates.